pixel-point/gatsby-plugin-svgr-svgo/README.md

 By default there are two rules will be added:

-1. SVG as a react component(innline svg), SVGO enabled for all SVGs that have .inline postfix.
+1. SVG as a react component(inline svg), SVGO enabled for all SVGs that have .inline postfix.
 Example: `cat.inline.svg`

 ```js
 import React from "react";